-Last week we shared the steps to building your first mobile app based on your own idea, but how do you turn that app into a job?
-Christopher Cotton recently shared his advice with our web development students for building your skills while you’re on the job search.
+The first blog of this two-part series is about steps to building your first mobile app based on your own idea, but how do you turn that app into a job?
+Christopher Cotton shared his advice with our web development students for building your skills while you’re on the job search.

 Grow as a contractor